glethuillier/get_xpub_balances/README.md

 From an xpub, get the balances of Bitcoin legacy, native SegWit, and SegWit accounts (by account+index or by active status).

+## Features

+* Privacy Friendly: xpubs are not sent over the Internet: only their derived addresses are
+* Derives specific addresses (by account+index) or all active ones
+* Supports legacy, SegWit, and Native Segwit

 ## Install

 `$ npm i`